Acupuncture Clinic in Closter, and Montvale, NJ

-If you are dealing with a variety of health issues and want to treat them successfully without negative impacts then acupuncture may be a suitable option.
-Our board-certified professional health care offers acupuncture services to their patients in a comfortable environment at The Spine & Health Center of New Jersey.
 Acupuncture is a technique that includes inserting extremely fine needles into your skin at critical spots on your body.
-Acupuncture is a vital component of traditional Chinese medicine, and is most typically used to relieve pain.
+Acupuncture is a vital component of traditional chinese medicine and is most typically used to relieve pain.
 It is becoming more popular for overall well-being, including stress reduction.
+If you are dealing with a variety of health issues and want to treat them successfully without negative impacts then acupuncture may be a suitable option.
+Our board-certified healthcare professionals offer acupuncture services to their patients in a comfortable environment at The Spine & Health Center of New Jersey.
 To learn more about acupuncture treatment, contact us or schedule an appointment online.
-We have convenient locations to serve you in Montvale and Closter, NJ.
+We have convenient locations to serve you in Closter, NJ, and Montvale, NJ.

 Table of Contents:

 Acupuncture is an ancient form of Chinese medicine that involves inserting tiny needles into specific body points to promote the body’s natural healing processes.
 Since ancient times, acupuncture has been used to treat a variety of conditions, such as pain, stress, anxiety, and digestive issues.

 The acupuncturist will first evaluate your general health and inquire about your symptoms and medical background before beginning treatment.
 After that, they will examine your body, paying close attention to any areas of pain or discomfort.

 Thin, sterile needles will be inserted into precise points on your body by the acupuncturist.
 As the needles are inserted, you might experience a slight prick or tingling sensation, but this minimal discomfort won’t last.
 The acupuncturist may gently manipulate the needles after they are applied to further encourage the body’s healing mechanisms.
 You will need to relax with the needles in place for about 20 to 40 minutes.